QuynhND/cmacc-test/README.md

 Sample files for Cmacc

-Files are working with the cmacc-compiler that can be downloaded from https://github.com/wilmveel/cmacc-compiler.
+Files are working with the cmacc-compiler that can be downloaded from https://github.com/wilmveel/cmacc-compiler and with the Visual Studio Code plugin.

+If you are using Visual Studio Code (easiest option to experiment) you can get the plugin from the marketplace (search for CMACC).
+Also accessible from here: https://marketplace.visualstudio.com/items?itemName=wilmveel.cmacc-vscode.
+Use Ctrl+Shft H to preview docs

-To install the cmacc-compiler (requires node.js installed)
+If you want to install the cmacc-compiler (requires node.js installed):

 ```
 npm install